edwardUL99/inject-lite/README.md

 ### Injection with multiple dependencies
 **Deprecated:** In a future release, any ambiguity surrounding multiple dependencies of the same type will no longer use the selection strategies highlighted here, and instead, an error will be thrown.
-To avoid this, remove multiple subtypes, annotate a single subtype you wish to always use unnamed with the `Main` annotation, or always use named injection.
+To avoid this, remove multiple subtypes, annotate a single subtype you wish to always use unnamed with the `Principal` annotation, or always use named injection.

 When using `Injector#inject(Class)` the injector looks for a dependency where the type of the dependency is either the same as the provided class or a subclass.
 The behaviour when trying to inject a dependency of this type and where multiple dependencies